UCLALibrary/BuildUCLA/docs/index.md

 * eLab-X -- integrated Google Drive/Dropbox/Box storage for research data, electronic lab notebooks

+### Who can join?
+* Current undergraduate students in CS, EE or in related fields are encouraged to apply.
+So are students in other departments with some coding experience.
+Participants typically work up to 20 hours per week as library student employees.
+* In the past, current graduate students also have been involved with specific experimental projects on a part-time or volunteer basis.

 ## Contact info:

 * Email <a href="mailto:builducla@library.ucla.edu">builducla@library.ucla.edu</a> for more information